dosbox-staging/dosbox-staging/website/docs/getting-started/next-steps.md

 All good things must come to an end, and this guide is no different!

-Congratulations---now you should be able to use DOSBox fairly confidently at a basic level, and we've actually touched on quite a few intermediate topics as well.
+Congratulations---now you should be able to use DOSBox Staging fairly confidently at a basic level, and we've actually touched on quite a few intermediate topics as well.
 Armed with the basics, now you have a much greater chance to figure things out on your own, and you'll be able  to ask more specific, directed questions from the more experienced members of the community when seeking help.

 So what's next?
 Try setting up a few more games yourself; peruse the various configuration options in the primary configuration file; look around on [our